 #1 of 23 Places to Visit in Vadodara

 Built by Maharaja Sayajirao Gaekwad III, Lakshmi Vilas Palace was constructed in 1890 at a cost of GBP 180,000 (Rs.27, 00,000).
-Designed by Major Charles Mant, it is reputed to have been the largest private dwelling built till date and four times the size of Buckingham Palace.
-At the time of the construction it boasted the most modern amenities such as elevators and the interior is reminiscent of a large European country house.
+Designed by Major Charles Mant, it is reputed to have been the largest private dwelling built to date and four times the size of Buckingham Palace.
+At the time of the construction, it boasted the most modern amenities such as elevators and the interior is reminiscent of a large European country house.
 It remains the residence of the Royal Family of Vadodara, the Gaekwads.

 #2 of 23 Places to Visit in Vadodara